DinoChiesa/Apigee-Powershell-Admin/README.md

 - TargetServers: list, create, edit, etc
 - keystores, truststores: adding certs, listing certs
 - apimodels
-- shared flows or flow hooks
+- shared flows or flow hooks (for now; we will deliver this when shared flows are final)
 - analytics or custom reports
 - DebugSessions (trace)
 - anything in BaaS
 - OPDK-specific things.
-Like starting, stopping services, manipulating pods, etc.
+Like starting or stopping services, manipulating pods, adding servers into environments, etc.

 ## Pre-Requisites